elsondev2/demonax23/STATUS_FEATURES_SPEC.md

 - Real-time updates

 ✅ **Quotes**
-- Quote status with your own text
+- Quote button in status viewer
+- Opens message composer with status reference
+- Sends as regular chat message (not new status)
-- Creates new status referencing original
+- Message shows status preview/thumbnail
-- Shows in feed
+- Recipient can tap to view the quoted status

 ✅ **Auto-Deletion**
 - All interactions deleted when status expires (25 hours)